How to Open a Personal Bank Account in UAE as an Expat (2026)

 Once your personal account is running, look at:

-- International transfers: The most cost-effective ways to send money home are covered in Sending Money Internationally from UAE
+- International transfers: The most cost-effective ways to send money home are covered in How to Transfer Money Out of the UAE

 Free Weekly Newsletter